hdShang/arxiv-daily/docs/eess-SY/2025-06-18/papers/250615082v2-make-your-auv-adaptive-an-environment-aware-reinforcement-learning-f.md

 ---
 layout: default
-title: Make Your AUV Adaptive: An Environment-Aware Reinforcement Learning Framework For Underwater Tasks
+title: "Make Your AUV Adaptive: An Environment-Aware Reinforcement Learning Framework For Underwater Tasks"
 ---

 # Make Your AUV Adaptive: An Environment-Aware Reinforcement Learning Framework For Underwater Tasks